-Brendan J. Jenkins is honored with the 2023-ICIS Distinguished Service Award
+Brendan J. Jenkins was honored with the 2023-ICIS Distinguished Service Award

 Professor Brendan J. Jenkins